Submitted by on

 FedRAMP Authority to Operate Delivers Opportunities

-Although FedRAMP, especially FedRAMP high, is, arguably, the most rigorous software-as-a-service certification in the world, it opens doors for the CSPs that are granted Authority to Operate status.
-The FedRAMP was created, in part, to facilitate federal government agencies’ adoption of cloud technologies.
+Although FedRAMP, especially FedRAMP high, is one of the most rigorous software-as-a-service certifications in the world, it opens doors for the CSPs that are granted formal Authority to Operate status.
+The FedRAMP was created, in part, to facilitate federal government agencies’ adoption of cloud technology.

-The FedRAMP marketplace is the first place government agencies look when they want to source a new cloud-based solution.
-In addition to enabling procurement of federal government contracts, FedRAMP authorization gives non-governmental clients more confidence about CSPs security protocols.
+The FedRAMP marketplace is one of the first places government agencies want to look when they source a new cloud-based solution.
+In addition to enabling procurement of federal government contracts, FedRAMP authorization gives non-governmental clients more confidence about CSPs’ security protocols.
 Achieving and maintaining FedRAMP authorization represents a CSP’s ongoing commitment to meeting the highest security standards.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 16,000 customers with millions of customers worldwide.